KALYDECO® Results

 What are the possible side effects of KALYDECO?

-KALYDECO can cause serious side effects.
+KALYDECO can cause serious side effects, including:

 • before you start KALYDECO